connexcs/docs/docs/logging.md

 end
 ```

-Alice and Bob represents party on the call.
-Alice sends an INVTE packet to Bob.
+Alice and Bob represent the parties on the call.
+Alice sends an INVITE packet to Bob.
 INVITE is an initial request.

-Then Bob sends a 100 Trying (provides you the feedback that your request is getting processed by a SIP Application) message along-with 180 Ringing (the Destination User Agent has received the INVITE message and is alerting the user of call).
-100 Trying and 180 Ringing are provisional response.
+Then Bob sends a 100 Trying (provides you the feedback that your request is getting processed by a SIP Application) message along with 180 Ringing (the Destination User Agent has received the INVITE message and is alerting the user of the call).
+100 Trying and 180 Ringing are provisional responses.

-The re-invtes get absorbed when they're received.
+The re-invites get absorbed when they're received.
 When Bob receives the INVITE packet and a special timer is set (please see the below timer table) as to how long it should wait for re-transmissions.
-If any packet is received within this time-frame, the packet gets ignored.
+If any packet is received within this time frame, the packet gets ignored.

 Further, 200 OK is sent which means the calls are connected.
 200 OK is a final reply.